mdibl/biocore_documentation/minota_workshop/markdown/minota-quality-control.md

 Depending on the file you chose, it should process fairly quickly, depositing six named files in your directory: an html file,a zipped folder containing the raw contents of the initial FastQC report, a trimmed read file, a trimmed html file + zipped raw contents, and a trimming report text file.

-To view the reports on your local machine, you can `rsync` them down (along with the any contents of this workshop if you so choose)
+To view the reports on your local machine, you can `rsync` them down (along with any contents of this workshop if you so choose)

 ### Exploring Output